-"[Youth program] also provided funding to compensate school district employees who volunteered with the program and allocated one of their AmeriCorps members to coach.
+"[Youth program] also provided funding to compensate school district employees who volunteered with the program and allocated one of employees who volumeered with the programmed [grantee] to utilize all their AmeriCorps members to coach.
 This allowed [grantee] to utilize all recruited volunteer coaches at the other two GOTR sites."